sts10/lemire_nearly_divisionless_random/readme.markdown

                         time:   [6.2933 ns 6.3352 ns 6.3809 ns]
 ```

 I was really glad to see "Lemire fast" was the fastest, beating the traditional rejection method by about a nanosecond.
 All that work paid off!
+My understanding at this point is that nanosecond is saved by the three shortcuts we implemented, since they work to avoid division, which is computationally expensive.

-Slowest was my function using the Rand crate's `gen_range` method, which is either because it uses a slower algorithm or the method is much more versatile and complex, and thus a little slower.
+Slowest was my function using the Rand crate's `gen_range` method, which is either because it uses a slower algorithm or the `gen_range` method is much more versatile (it certainly isn't limited to 8-bit integers) and complex, and thus a little slower.
+But I am just speculating here.

 ## What about readability?

 MacCárthaigh original challenge was to make the algorithm more _readable_.
 And I wouldn't say my code above is any more readable than MacCárthaigh's -- it's almost exactly the same line-by-line, just adapted to Rust.

 In thinking about how I might make a more _readable_ implementation, I returned to the structure I used for my first fair (but slow) implementation of Lemire above, which was broken into two functions.

+### Splitting it up for increased readability

 I like two things about splitting it into two functions, an outer and an inner.
 First, it shows what we might call the "seed rejection" logic clearly: The outer function (`roll_using_readable_lemire`) has the only loop, in which it passes a possible seed to an inner function (`lemire_from_seed`) for _judgment_.